ipfs/specs/http-gateways/PATH_GATEWAY.md

   - If TTL value is unknown, implementations are free to set it to a static value, but it should not be lower than 60 seconds.

-- `Cache-Control: no-cache, no-transform`  should be returned with `application/vnd.ipld.car` responses if the block order in CAR stream is not guaranteed to be deterministic.

 ### `Last-Modified` (response header)

 Optional, used as additional hint for HTTP caching.